-- 1.1.
-This standard establishes procedures for the inspection and acceptance of architectural paints on the interior surfaces of structures when dry film thickness is specified. - 1.2.
-This standard establishes a procedure for measuring and testing the thickness of interior architectural paints to determine compliance with the manufacturer's technical application instructions and the painting specifications. - 1.3.
-This standard establishes a procedure for the calculation of paint dry film thickness (DFT) when specified by the painting specifications. - 1.4.
-It is intended that this standard be used where the painting specifications require a paint dry film thickness. - 1.5.
-This standard does not address the inspection and acceptance of industrial protective coatings and linings or exterior paints.
+1.1 This Standard establishes procedures for the inspection and acceptance of architectural paints on the interior surfaces of structures when dry film thickness is specified.

+- 1.2 This Standard establishes a procedure for measuring and testing the thickness of interior architectural paints to determine compliance with the manufacturer's technical application instructions and the painting specifications. - 1.3 This Standard establishes a procedure for the calculation of paint dry film thickness (DFT) when specified by the painting specifications. - 1.4 It is intended that this Standard be used where the painting specifications require a paint dry film thickness. - 1.5 This Standard does not address the inspection and acceptance of industrial protective coatings and linings or exterior paints.

-- 2.1.
-The criteria to be used to inspect and accept the application of paint to interior surfaces of architectural structures may be unclear and ill defined in the project documents.
-This condition creates confusion for both the painting contractor and the contracting entity which results in extraordinary costs and time delays. - 2.2.
-When interior surfaces of structures are painted with architectural paints, then "a properly painted surface" defined by PCA Standard P1 should be the criterion for inspection and acceptance. - 2.3.
-Dry film thickness should be a criterion for inspection and acceptance when industrial protective coatings and linings and exterior paints are applied. - 2.4.
-When dry film thickness is to be considered a criterion for the inspection and acceptance of architectural paints on the interior surfaces of structures, then a method for measurement must be established. - 2.5.
-The paint manufacturer's technical data regarding the specific products utilized shall determine the dry film thickness requirements of a coat of paint.
+- 2.1 The criteria to be used to inspect and accept the application of paint to interior surfaces of architectural structures may be unclear and ill-defined in the project documents.
+This condition creates confusion for both the Painting Contractor and the contracting entity which results in extraordinary costs and time delays. - 2.2 When interior surfaces of structures are painted with architectural paints, then a properly painted surface defined by PCA Standard P1 should be the criterion for inspection and acceptance. - 2.3 Dry film thickness should be a criterion for inspection and acceptance when industrial protective coatings and linings and exterior paints are applied on metal substrates. - 2.4 When dry film thickness is to be considered a criterion for the inspection and acceptance of architectural paints on the interior surfaces of structures, then a method for measurement must be established. - 2.5 The paint manufacturer's technical data regarding the specific products utilized shall determine the dry film thickness requirements of a coat of paint.